 Towards a digital future: the evolving role of PLM in the future digital world

-From Industry 4.0 to the Industrial Internet of Things (IIOT), the Digital Thread, the Digital Twins and digital transformations offer ways to enhance PLM; they have also captured the attention of senior management and business executives in a way that PLM never has.
+From Engineering 4.0 to Industry 4.0, the Industrial Internet of Things (IIOT), the Digital Thread, the Digital Twins and business transformations offer ways to enhance PLM; they have also captured the attention of senior management and business executives in a way that PLM never has.

 Debating the place of PLM in the Digital future

 Enterprise digital platforms have perhaps diluted their specific “purpose” by aiming at integrating all operations under a holistic umbrella—this is perhaps the vision for a fully connected digital future; vendors are also keen to continue to grab new digital 'real-estate' and markets.